Addiction as Mismanaged Desire

 Addiction develops when desire goes unchecked.
 Desire is a fundamental aspect of human life, and learning to manage desire is part of normal human development.
 Overcoming addiction is a special case of managing desire.
 Overcoming addiction is managing desire ‘writ large.’

-The stuff of daily life is effort expended to satisfy desire.
-We work or go to school, possibly because we are satisfied by these activities in themselves, but also because we earn or hope to earn money to purchase items and experiences, to satisfy our desires.
+The stuff of daily life is effort expended to satisfy a desire.
+We work or go to school, possibly because we are satisfied with these activities in themselves, but also because we earn or hope to earn money to purchase items and experiences, to satisfy our desires.
 We seek satisfaction (we might also call it pleasure).
-What money buys will bring us satisfaction directly, or position us to obtain satisfaction.
-Besides money making, we engage in many other activities that are means to other ends.
+What money buys will satisfy us directly, or position us to obtain satisfaction.
+Besides money-making, we engage in many other activities that are meant to other ends.
 Those ends ultimately can be described as satisfaction, or as happiness.
 There are vast differences in what individuals find satisfying.
 There are also vast differences in their capacity to accept new satisfactions in place of old.
-Changing one’s satisfactions is central to overcoming addiction.
+Changing one’s satisfaction is central to overcoming addiction.